De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 8.2 Asia-Pacific Industrial Park Dry-Type Transformer Pt100 Temperature Control Energy-Saving Retrofit

-A Singaporean industrial complex housing semiconductor fabrication facilities operated 48 Transformatoren van het droge type (2500 kVA each, Klasse F-isolatie) with obsolete fixed-speed cooling fans running continuously during facility operating hours.
+A Singaporean industrial complex housing semiconductor fabrication facilities operated 48 droge transformatoren (2500 kVA each, Klasse F-isolatie) with obsolete fixed-speed cooling fans running continuously during facility operating hours.
 Annual cooling energy consumption reached 520 MWh, while noise complaints from adjacent office buildings prompted facility management action.

 Performance Outcomes